-In some instances, you may have a day or two to prepare for evacuation, while other situations might call for immediate evacuation.
-Just be ready with everything to ensure that you can evacuate quickly and safely, no matter what the circumstances.
+- In some instances, you may have a day or two to prepare for evacuation, while other situations might call for immediate evacuation.
+Just be ready with everything to ensure that you can evacuate quickly and safely, no matter the circumstances.

 How to Recover From a Flood